maciakl/gopher/README.md

 - Building and packaging a project `release`
 - Installing a project `install`
 - Creating a [Scoop.sh](https://scoop.sh) manifest `scoop`

-## Configuration (optional)

-To make your life easier, you can create an environment variable named `GOPHER_USERNAME` and set it to your github username.
-Gopher will then use that variable whenever it needs to do anything github related.

 ### Create a new project